You are currently viewing The Best Food in Ireland: Discover What’s Available in Donegal, Sligo and Leitrim

 Food Festivals: Sligo Food Trail Harvest Feast.
 Find more information here.

-Culinary Hot Spots: Coach Lane Restaurant & Donaghy's Bar, Sligo town Eala Bhan, Sligo town; Eithne's by the Sea, Mullaghmore; Hargadon's, Sligo town; Harry's Bar, Rosses Point; Miso Sligo, Sligo town; Waterfront House, Enniscrone; and WB's Coffee House & Sligo Oyster Experience, Sligo town.
+Culinary Hot Spots: Coach Lane Restaurant & Donaghy's Bar, Sligo town Eala Bhan, Sligo town; Montmartre, Sligo town; Eithne's by the Sea, Mullaghmore; Hargadon's, Sligo town; Harry's Bar, Rosses Point; Miso Sligo, Sligo town; Waterfront House, Enniscrone; The Beach Bar, Aughris, Áit Eile, Enniscrone.

-If you've been to the Emerald Isle, where have you experienced the best food in Ireland?
-If you have, let me know in the comments below and include the names of the restaurants you visited.
+If you've already visited, where have you experienced the best food in Ireland?
+Let me know in the comments below.

 colette